jpak3/cosc710/README.md

 # COSC710

-This repo is to share the datasets and R codes for COSC710 course
+This repository is to share the datasets and R codes for COSC710 course.